-In addition, I am a lecturer at the University of Hagen.
-Before my professorship, I was a PostDoc at Fraunhofer FKIE in Bonn, where I led a research team on smart building security.
-I received my Ph.D.
-(Dr. rer. nat.) and my Habilitation (Dr. habil.) from the Faculty of Mathematics and Computer Science at the University of Hagen in 2013 and 2020, respectively.
+I am a professor of information security and computer networks at Hochschule Worms, where I am also the scientific director of the Center for Technology and Transfer, and lecturer at the FernUniversität in Hagen.
+Earlier, I was a PostDoc at the Dep.
+Cyber Security of Fraunhofer FKIE in Bonn, where I led a research team on smart building security.
+I received my Dipl.-Inf.(FH) degree from Hochschule Kempten (in 2009), my M.Sc. degree from Hochschule Augsburg (2011), and both, my doctoral degree (2013) and my Habilitation (Dr. habil., 2020), from the Faculty of Mathematics and Computer Science at the University of Hagen.

 Research interests